2. What happens during the planning process?

 If the applicant has appointed an agent then all correspondence and negotiation will be with the agent and it is their responsibility to keep the applicant informed of any issues raised by us during the application.

 When an application is received, we check that all of the relevant details, plans and the correct planning fee have been supplied.
+See our validation guides for details of what is required.
 If anything is missing from the application or if any details are insufficient we will contact the applicant/agent to obtain the necessary information and the application will not be valid until all of these details are received.
 Once valid the application will be displayed online and the public can view and comment on current planning applications.

 Consultations are sent to the required statutory consultees, including the parish/town council, depending on the type/nature of the application.